|►||Choosing A Career|

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.

-The BSc (Hons) in Culinary Science will produce graduates who will be able to satisfy the demands of Government policy, the Food Industry and Society.
-Graduates of the programme will have developed the knowledge and skills necessary to operate in the wider food industries or operate their own food business.
+Graduates of the BSc (Hons) in Culinary Science will have developed the knowledge and skills necessary to operate in the wider food industries or operate their own food business.

 This course prepares people for work relating to the following Career Sectors.
 Click to explore more...